-Objective 5 - TO INTEGRATE THE SOUTHERN URBAN EXTENSION WITH THE EXISTING COMMUNITIES IN THE PARISH AND TO MINIMISE THE IMPACT ARISING FROM THIS SIGNIFICANT DEVELOPMENT
+Objective 4 - TO INTEGRATE THE SOUTHERN URBAN EXTENSION WITH THE EXISTING COMMUNITIES IN THE PARISH AND TO MINIMISE THE IMPACT ARISING FROM THIS SIGNIFICANT DEVELOPMENT

-Policy LB8 - Integrating the Southern Urban Extension (SUE) with Existing Communities
+Policy LB6 - Integrating the Southern Urban Extension (SUE) with Existing Communities

-To ensure that the new Southern Urban Extension integrates with, and does not have a detrimental impact on existing communities in Lower Bullingham the following should be taken in to account in the overall planning of the site, and in individual development phases of the site:
+To ensure that the new Southern Urban Extension integrates with, and does not have a detrimental impact on existing communities in Lower Bullingham proposals for the development of the site should include:

-- a) Infrastructure improvements to mitigate any identified impacts on the existing community are addressed; - b) Informed by an up to date housing needs survey a set percentage of the 35% target for affordable housing provision on site should be to meet those housing needs arising in Lower Bullingham parish.
-In particular, this provision should seek to address these needs by providing social and affordable rented properties; - c) Green infrastructure corridors are provided from the site to Lower Bullingham, in particular along Norton Brook, Withy Brook and Red Brook.
-These should be used to provide natural help to flood defences, through the use of Sustainable Urban Drainage features; - d) Improved links from Lower Bullingham to the proposed Country Park, Primary School and Community Hub; - e) Sustainable urban drainage and flood mitigation measures that take in to account impacts on existing communities; and - f) A flood alleviation scheme with improvements to reduce flooding within the parish at Lower Bullingham Lane and Watery Lane.
+- a) Infrastructure improvements to mitigate any identified impacts on the existing community are addressed; - b) Green infrastructure corridors from the site to Lower Bullingham, in particular along Norton Brook, Withy Brook and Red Brook.
+These should be used to provide natural help to flood defences, through the use of Sustainable Urban Drainage features; - c) Effective road, public transport, pedestrian and cycle links from Lower Bullingham to the proposed Country Park, Primary School and Community Hub; - d) Sustainable urban drainage and flood mitigation measures that take in to account impacts on existing communities where possible within the legal requirements for section 106 agreements, reduce flooding within the parish at Lower Bullingham Lane and Watery Lane; and e) A flood alleviation scheme with improvements to reduce flooding within the parish at Lower Bullingham Lane and Watery Lane.

 Lower Bullingham will see significant new development over the next fifteen years.
 This development should not be at the expense of the quality of life of existing and future residents.
-In conjunction with Policy HD6 in the Herefordshire Core Strategy, Policy LB8 of the neighbourhood plan will be used to ensure that new infrastructure is in place to support the needs arising from the new community that will grow in the parish and that any impacts such as flooding are fully taken in to account in the planning of the urban extension.
+In conjunction with Policy HD6 in the Herefordshire Core Strategy, Policy LB6 of the neighbourhood plan will be used to ensure that new infrastructure is in place to support the needs arising from the new community that will grow in the parish and that any impacts such as flooding are fully taken in to account in the planning of the urban extension.

-Objective 6 - TO MAXIMISE THE BENEFIT OF ANY COMMUNITY INFRASTRUCTURE RAISED IN THE PARISH
+Objective 5 - TO MAXIMISE THE BENEFIT OF ANY COMMUNITY INFRASTRUCTURE RAISED IN THE PARISH

-Policy LB9 - Community Infrastructure Levy
+Policy LB7 - Contributions to Community Infrastructure

-Any Community Infrastructure Levy payable to Lower Bullingham Parish Council will be used for the following:
+Any funding payable to Lower Bullingham Parish Council under the Community Infrastructure Levy, or any successor legislation, will be used for the following: